Nikola-Mircic/Nikola-Mircic/README.md

 <h2 align="center">:raised_hands: Hello, I'm Nikola :raised_hands:</h2>
 :star_struck: I'm a high schooler who loves programming.<br>
-:exploding_head: Every day I'm making a step deeper into the world of programming, which is becoming more interesting as more as I keep learning.
+:exploding_head: Every day I'm making a step deeper into the world of programming, which is becoming more interesting as more as I keep learning.<br>
+	:dizzy: I believe that this world will be a better place as long as software keeps getting better and continue making people's lives easier.

 <hr>